What Is a “One Bite Rule”?

 A dog bite can have consequences far beyond just ruining your day.
 While a dog is referred to as man’s best friend, it is also well equipped to do significant damage.
 A dog attack can leave you dealing with immense pain.
 You may even require medical attention, which will cost you financially.
 You don’t have to face the aftermath alone.
 A skilled dog bite attorney can help.

 North Carolina dog bite laws can vary from county to county, and even city to city.
 A Charlotte dog bite attorney familiar with dog attacks will be greatly beneficial in knowing how the law applies to your dog bite injuries.
-If you were attacked by a dog in the Charlotte-Mecklenburg area, discuss you injuries with Randall & Stump, PLLC as soon as possible.
+If you were attacked by a dog in the Charlotte-Mecklenburg area, discuss you injuries with Randall & Stump, Criminal Defense Attorneys as soon as possible.
 A dedicated attorney will be able to sort through if you’re entitled to compensation, and how much.
 Call (980) 237-4579, or use the online contact form, to schedule a free initial consultation.

 Meaning of the One Bite Rule